 Air volume and pressure are very important.
 The blasting production rate will increase with higher blasting pressures and decrease with lower blasting pressures.
 The National Association of Corrosion Engineers' data suggests that for each 1 psi reduction in nozzle pressure, there is a 1.5% production loss.
 Pressure drop through a Schmidt® blast unit is normally less than 1 psi, while blast units manufactured by some of our competitors have pressure losses as high as 12 psi resulting in an 18% loss of production.
 Air pressure loss can also be avoided by using the shortest possible hose of adequate size.
 The inside diameter of both the blast hose (other than whip hose) and the air hose should be approximately three times the diameter of the orifice in the blast nozzle.

-Standard Schmidt blast units are rated for a maximum pressure of 125 psi or 150 psi.
-Refer to the pressure vessel nameplate for maximum operating pressure.
+Standard Schmidt blast units are rated for a maximum pressure of 150 psi.
+However, equipment manufactured prior to 2005 can be rated at 125psi.
+Refer to pressure vessel nameplate.